eNMS-automation/eNMS/docs/services/service_system.rst

 Service devices
 ---------------

-When you create a new service, the form will also contain multiple selection fields for you to select "target devices".
+When you create a new Service Instance, the form will also contain multiple selection fields for you to select "target devices".

 .. image:: /_static/services/service_system/target_selection.png
    :alt: Target selection